cokelaer/bioservices/README.rst

 .. image:: https://badge.waffle.io/cokelaer/bioservices.png?label=ready&title=Ready
    :target: https://waffle.io/cokelaer/bioservices

-:note: BioServices is tested for Python 2.7, 3.3.
-Version 3.4 is currently not
+:note: BioServices is tested for Python 2.7, 3.3. .
+Version 3 is currently failing
-       available due to a gevent dependencies, which should be fixed soon.
+    due to a gevent dependencies, which should be fixed soon.
+Although the building icon may be red, 99 of the tests pass.
+Failure are usually due to a service being temporary down.

 :contributions: Please join https://github.com/cokelaer/bioservices and share your notebooks https://github.com/bioservices/notebooks/
 :issues: Please use https://github.com/cokelaer/bioservices/issues